AIRLab-POLIMI/ImprobotProject/README.md

 # ImprobotProject
-Research Project in the field of Social Robotics led at the AIRLab (Artificial Intelligence &amp; Robotics Lab) of Politecnico di Milano.
+Research Project in the field of Social Robotics led at the AIRLab (Artificial Intelligence &amp; Robotics Lab) at Politecnico di Milano.
 The project aims to develop a robot system that can improvise in a controlled environment with an actor.

 ## My contribute